 Erin's current research is informed by a social work practice career encompassing intervention, prevention, and policy work related to sexual and intimate partner violence.
 Her research focuses on the primary prevention of gender-based violence and on engaging communities in prevention endeavors.
 Current projects include engaging men and boys as partners in gender-based violence prevention, engaging commuter campus communities in violence prevention, and supporting local community-based organizations to design and implement program evaluation.

-As the School of Social Work and Criminal Justice Administrator, Terri provides support and oversight in the areas of school operations, budget and academic human resources.
+As the School of Social Work and Criminal Justice Director of Academic Services, Finance and Operations, Terri provides support and oversight in the areas of school operations, budget and academic human resources.
 Her interests center on helping to find creative and strategic solutions to pave the way for better experiences for students, faculty and staff.
 With a strong background in the areas of university advising, recruiting and student affairs, she’s a valuable resource to those she supports.
 Local to this area, Terri enjoys all that the Pacific Northwest has to offer.
 She especially loves spending quality time with her family.

 Ken Cruz has a JD from the University of Connecticut and a PhD from the University of California, Irvine.
 He joined the School of Social Work and Criminal Justice as an Assistant Professor in 2019.
 Before he became an academic, he worked in social services for close to eight years as a crisis hotline worker, a behavioral health case manager and a direct care worker at a violence prevention group home.
 As a practitioner, he witnessed similar stressors endured by his clients in three different states and gained first-hand experience with our extremely overburdened and under-resourced social service systems.
 These experiences propelled him into academia to examine the structural forces that produce inequitable exposures to distress, trauma and violence.
 His current research examines practitioners’ experiences of community-based crime prevention, social control, racialized injustice, and transformative solutions.
 He enjoys hiking, mountain biking and playing percussions.
 He currently teaches Helping Skills in Criminal Justice, Criminological Theory and American Criminal Courts.